ken0225/Multi-RIS-Doppler-Mitigation-Hardware-Impairments/README.md

 ### How to use this code?

 Please run "main_different_phase_shift_set_SE.m" to obtain the Figure 3 of the paper.
-By modifying the parameters, other figures can be get easily.
+By modifying the parameters, other figures can be obtained easily.